HOME - - - - - - - TUTORIALS INDEX - - - - - - - - - - - - Other material for programmers

 end;

-Now you should get warnings, too.
+Now you should also get a reaction to moving the thumb above the 30% position.
 Note that you will sometimes get a "Warning" during the instant you are moving the thumb tab up to an "Alarm" state.
 This is just a quirk of the way we are generating warnings and alarms.
 It occurs if the timer event happens at the precise moment that you are moving the thumb tab through the "warning" zone.
 Real sources of warnings and alarms are not likely to behave thus.

 Name the forms DD68fWarnings and DD68fAlarms, put a memo on each, resize and reposition both form and memo so that all three forms are visible.

-In the FormCreate handler for each of the new forms, add...
+We want now to put something in the FormCreate handler of each of the new forms.

 memo1.clear;